tylim88/create-npm-create/README.md

 to put it simple: this is a package that allow you to create something like create-react-app, but much simpler and easier to use.

-It is very easy to use, create a template folder in root directory then simply copy the project you want to bootstrap into the template folder, you can study this example [Create Prisma App](https://github.com/tylim88/create-prisma-app)
+It is very easy to use, simply copy the content of project you want to bootstrap into the template folder, you can study this example [Create Prisma App](https://github.com/tylim88/create-prisma-app)

 after you are done with your package name and description, simply npm publish.